 Released by CBS, here’s the first look at the USS Discovery’s test flight animation.
-It should be noted that it is likely the design of the Discovery is still a work in progress.
+It should be noted that this was not the final design of the Discovery.

 And here’s our rendition of the USS Discovery.
 You can download the 3D model for Android on our site.